 Business

 SWAT would be little without the work of their business team.
-From sourcing major sponsors to creating an award winning business plan, the business team works closely with a mentor from the industry to constantly improve upon our entrepreneurial strategies.
+From sourcing major sponsors to creating an award-winning business plan, the business team works closely with a mentor from the industry to constantly improve upon our entrepreneurial strategies.
 Students on this team learn how to fundraise, market the team and create financial statements.

 Media

 Team imagery is a big part of any team.
-The design team works closely with The Girl With Wrench and including her in our movies, posters and t-shirts.
-Promotional poster, team hand outs, pit decorations and many other SWAT advertising materials are created by this team.
-Students on this team learn how to use graphic design programs including Adobe Photoshop, how to create aesthetically appealing designs and help to promote the Girl With Wrench.
+The media team works closely with ‘The Girl With Wrench’ and includes her in our videos, posters and t-shirts.
+Promotional posters, team handouts, pit decorations and many other SWAT advertising materials are created by this subteam.
+The students in this subteam learn how to use graphic design programs, such as Adobe Photoshop, and they learn how to create aesthetically appealing designs to help promote ‘The Girl With Wrench’.